mx-kimber/CodeChops_app/README.md

 * User can time themselves
 * User can log notes for each category
 * User can filter by difficulty rating
+* User can contact admin for editing and deleting new contributions

 <hr>